Calendar & Scheduling

 Agent Checks Availability

-The agent queries Cal.com in real time, pulling available slots based on the event type, the client's calendar, buffer times, and business hours.
+The agent queries your connected calendar in real time, pulling available slots based on the meeting type, your client’s existing events, buffer times, and business hours.

 Agent Offers Time Slots